 Over the last 50 years, men have committed murder 10 times more often than women.
 Men are far more likely to be serial killers, mass shooters and family annihilators.
 Shedding blood, it would seem, is a gendered pursuit.

 But just because a woman’s fingerprints aren’t at the crime scene doesn’t mean her fingerprints weren’t on the plan.
 Over the years, there have been numerous women who have manipulated their male partners to kill at their bidding.
-A&E Real Crime looks at some cases where men have killed for the women they loved.
+A&E True Crime looks at some cases where men have killed for the women they loved.

 Gypsy Rose Blanchard didn’t look like a killer.
 She looked like a sickly little girl.